ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/docker.md

 If any other output is shown return to [Installing Docker](/install-guides/docker/) and follow the installation instructions.

 Try out some Docker projects to confirm they build and run as expected.
-Some simple ones are in GitHub in a [project called hello-arm](https://github.com/jasonrandrews/hello-arm).
+Some simple ones are in a [GitHub project called hello-arm](https://github.com/jasonrandrews/hello-arm).

 Also try out official images from Docker Hub such as Ubuntu.
 None of the projects detect anything different between Raspberry Pi 4 and the Arm server.